skip to content

 Conclusions do not provide an effective summary of work completed.

-Reasonable presentation and interpretation of results which explore the effectiveness of the project.
+Good interpretation of results which explore the effectiveness of the project.

 Conclusions provide a summary of work completed.

-Personal reflection on the lessons learned.
+Thoughtful personal reflection on the lessons learned.